antaresproject/docs/docs/antares_concepts/components_&_modules.md

 ### Full Structure

-The full component's catalogue structure should be determined in a manner depicted below:
+The full module's catalogue structure should be determined in a manner depicted below:

   ![AT_COMP&MODS2](../img/docs/antares_concepts/components_and_modules/AT_COMP&MODS2.PNG)